aerospike-community/avs-benchmark-ann/README.md

 If the Aerospike PK is not a value (digest), PK array will not be part of the HDF dataset. (default: \_proximus_uk_)

+\--records LIMIT

+The number of records (PKs) returned from the application Aerospike Set.
+If -1, all records are returned from the set.
+(default: -1)

 \-n NEIGHBORS, --neighbors NEIGHBORS

 The number of neighbors to return from the query. (default: 100)